samoM8/python-web-scraper/README.md

 # Python web scraper
-Scrapes customer logos and names from 3 websites.
+Scrapes customer logos and names from 3 websites with Beautiful Soup.

 ## How to run
     $ python web_scraper.py